elifesciences/lens/README.md

 ### Panel Controller

-The controller provides a `getAltmetrics` method that we will use in the view to fetch data from altmetrics.com asynchronously.
+Our custom controller provides a `getAltmetrics` method, that we will use in the view to fetch data from altmetrics.com asynchronously.
 Using the Substance Document API we retrieve the DOI, which is stored on the `publication_info` node.

 ```js
 // src panels/altmetrics_controller.js